fluencelabs/examples/aqua-examples/near-integration/README.md

 ]
 ```

-You can use the [Testnet Explorer](https://explorer.near.org/) to further investigate the money transfer you just executed.
+You can use the [Testnet Explorer](https://explorer.near.org/) to further investigate the token transfer you just executed.

 ### Summary